holdex/developers/.github/ADVOCACY.md

 | Pinned Repositories       | Trial                                                                                                                                                                                                                                                 |
 | Overview (not urgent)     | Guidelines<br>Create a ‘README.md’ file in public self-repo that states:<ul><li>Role at Holdex</li><li>What you do & what you love about Holdex</li><li>Link to Holdex website</li></ul>                                                                       |

-### GitHub Bio

-You must exclusively promote Holdex during the period you being under Holdex contract, you should not include any mentions of other brands or any links other than Holdex-related links.

 ### LinkedIn Profile